quietfanatic/make-pl/README.md

 - Convert between relative and absolute filenames, relative to the current working directory if `<base>` is not provided.

+### Configuration

+There are two recommended ways to do local build configuration:

+- You can declare different build configurations (debug, release, etc) and duplicate targets between them.
+Each unused target adds less than 0.00002 seconds to the script runtime, so duplicate away.
+If you really think you have too many build configurations, you can just comment out the ones you don't use very often.
+- For more detailed configuration (compiler flags, library locations, etc) you can simply put global variables at the top of your build script where they can be easily changed.
+The build script is an implicit dependency for every step, so if you change it, everything will be rebuilt.

+See `sample_make.pl` for examples of both of these.

+An older version of this module had a special configuration system complete with custom command-line options and json serialization, but its complexity far outweighed its value, and I found myself not using it in most of my projects.

 ### Working Directories

 MakePl tries to make working directories a lexical concept, so that things just work how you expect them to.

-- All relative filenames given to the API are relative to the current working directory.
 - When you import `MakePl`, the working directory is always set to the same directory that the make.pl is in, no matter where you invoked it from.
-- All recipes will be run in the same working directory that the step was defined in.
+- Each step will be run in the working directory that it was declared in.
 - Even if one make.pl includes another make.pl, each uses filenames relative to its own directory.
-That is, if `./make.pl` says `modules/cake/lime` and `modules/cake/make.pl` says `lime`, they are talking about the same file.
+That is, if `./make.pl` says `dessert/cake/lime` and `dessert/cake/make.pl` says `lime`, they are talking about the same file.
+- All relative filenames given to the API are relative to the current working directory.
-- Filenames given on the command line are relative to the current working directory of the command line, not of the make.pl.
+- Filenames given on the command line are relative to the current working directory of the command line, not of the make.pl being invoked.
 - If you want to manually change directories, use the chdir provided by this module.
-Using `CORE::chdir` will desync `$ENV{PWD}`.
+Using `CORE::chdir` will desync `$ENV{PWD}` which subprocesses may be relying on.

-### Configuration

-There are two recommended ways to do local build configuration:

-- You can declare different build configurations (debug, release, etc) and duplicate targets between them.
-Each unused target only adds about 20 microseconds to the script runtime.
-- For more detailed configuration (compiler flags, library locations, etc) it's recommended to put global variables at the top of your build script where they can be easily changed.
-The build script's modification time is monitored by the dependency tracker, so if you change it, everything will be properly rebuilt.

 ### Recommendations